aker-information-model/neat-docker/README.md

 7. When presented with new page click `Continue`
 ![](./figs/continue.png)

-8. Once the previous step is completed, when you check `SSO` you should be see `deauthorized` next to `aker-information-model`
+8. Once the previous step is completed, when you check `SSO` you should see `deauthorized` next to `aker-information-model`
 ![](./figs/akso-configured.png)